 If you are like me, then you tend to be a bit hyperbolic in your reaction to normal, run of the mill, everyday kind of inconveniences.
 These flubs in my day to day can elicit a reaction which is not particularly helpful or warranted.
 More often than not it is not what I would call a ‘measured response.’

 An example: The other day I misplaced my wallet in my home for ~ 15 minutes.
-I couldn’t find it anywhere, it wasn’t in its proper place, and I combed the house from about 10 minutes.
+I couldn’t find it anywhere, it wasn’t in its proper place, and I combed the house for about 10 minutes.
 After 10 minutes of searching, I threw myself down on my couch where I decided that I knew what had happened to my wallet: it was stolen, and by now someone was draining my bank account and stealing my identity.
 I was pretty angry and frustrated with this imagined thief and with myself for allowing something like this to happen.

 About 5 minutes later I found the wallet in the front pocket of my computer bag….